 Apart from those complaints, the visuals were stunning, the plot compelling, and as a Star Wars fan, I felt that it fit well into the greater continuity.
 Now, time will tell if other fans will accept it.
 I have written on several occasions about the fickleness and outright ungratefulness of the fandom.

-I wish Gareth Edwards had been chosen to direct the upcoming Episode VIII: Echoes of the Dark Side instead of the hack Rian Johnson.
+I wish Gareth Edwards had been chosen to direct the upcoming Episode VIII: The Last Jedi instead of the hack Rian Johnson.
 From how great Rogue One came out, I believe that he would have mastered that upcoming film.

 FAVORITE QUOTE: Make ten men fell like a hundred.